 The API Key can be found in the User Profile.
 Click on the Cog menu and select My Profile.
 Then scroll down to API Key where you can set.
 Please Note if you refresh the API Key it will cause any calls authenticated against the previous API Key to fail until updated to the new key.

-Note: the API Key can only be accessed via the owner of the User Account.
+Note: The API Key can only be accessed via the owner of the User Account and in order to do this they must have the API Permission.

 tenant: e.g. “azuuza”